bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 Resources that are opened need to be cleaned up.
 Use the "finally" block to clean up open resources, or use the java 7 feature “try with resource”.

-All the clean-up code should be in the finally block to close open resources.

-Use “try by resource”, your resource must implement the AutoCloseable interface.

 ### Logging
 Logging should be performed at the correct logging level.
 Logging at the INFO level should be minimally done and should not be used for debugging purposes.
 The DEBUG level should be used for that.
 When handling exceptions, the WARN or ERROR level should be used.